 Attorney’s Arrest Highlights SPLC’s Ties to Radical Left

-Southern Poverty Law Center (SPLC) issued a public statement Monday voicing their ongoing support of Thomas Webb Jurgens, an SPLC staff attorney arrested and charged with domestic terrorism.
-Jurgens was one of 35 agitators arrested, and one of 23 charged with domestic terrorism, in a Sunday night assault on the future site of an Atlanta police training facility.
-Jurgens was the only one granted bail, which the judge set at a piddling $5,000, after his defense attorney argued that Jurgens was merely present as a legal observer with the National Lawyers Guild (NLG), marked by one of their bright green hats.
+Southern Poverty Law Center (SPLC) issued a public statement Monday voicing their ongoing support of Thomas Webb Jergens, an SPLC staff attorney arrested and charged with domestic terrorism.
+Jergens was one of 35 agitators arrested, and one of 23 charged with domestic terrorism, in a Sunday night assault on the future site of an Atlanta police training facility.
+Jergens was the only one granted bail, which the judge set at a piddling $5,000, after his defense attorney argued that Jergens was merely present as a legal observer with the National Lawyers Guild (NLG), marked by one of their bright green hats.

 NLG continued to explain its involvement:

 “As trained witnesses of police conduct, NLG Legal Observers serve an important role in supporting movement organizers and activists.
 NLG is proud to contribute in whatever ways we can to advancing the critical work of our movement allies advocating for liberation and community care.
 NLG remains in solidarity with the movement to Stop Cop City.”

 Family Research Council President Tony Perkins said on “Washington Watch” that it was “outrageous” that SPLC is standing behind Jergens.
 “How do you ‘observe’ domestic terrorism? … Are you coaching them on how to do this?” he asked.
 He compared it to a pro-life attorney going to observe the firebombing of an abortion facility.